gsudre/lab_notes/099-tangential_on_bayesian_optimization.md

 Certainly the way I as running before isn't practical.
 It did use all 32 cores some times, but after 12h it had only done 12 tests out of 170.
 This is running much faster...
 I've had 3 iterations in 10 minutes!
 So, I can definitely use something like that for the RNAseq data.

+As for using it in baseline_prediction, it crashed on iteration 14 because of unmapped memory again.
+This time it cannnot be the same reason, so I'm guessigng it's something related to the NAs... but hard to tell.
+The results up until that point weren't fantastic either, so I won't push it.

-But how doe sit compare to the imputed dataset we're using with LDA?
+How does it compare to the imputed dataset we're using with LDA?

 ```r
 library(caret)